Ah, the magic of a printed book—the texture, the aroma, the whole experience!

 - Employees: 19,200+

-This French publishing company is the third-largest trade book publisher in the world.
-Hachette Livre’s headquarter is in Paris, France.
+This French publishing company is the third-largest tradebook publisher in the world.
+Hachette Livre’s headquarters is in Paris, France.
 Fiction and non-fiction books comprise 50% of the company’s total publications.
 The company believes in motivating its publishers to develop their own identities.

 - Revenue: USD 2.73 billion (2019)